stjude-rust-labs/planetary/README.md

-* _Transporter_ - this component is a responsible for downloading task inputs from cloud storage to the Kubernetes storage before a task starts and also  for uploading task outputs from Kubernetes storage to cloud storage after a  task has completed; [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs/) is currently the only supported cloud storage.
+* _Transporter_ - this component is a responsible for downloading task inputs from cloud storage to the Kubernetes storage before a task starts and also for uploading task outputs from Kubernetes storage to cloud storage after a task has completed.

 There are currently four images created for use with Planetary: